Eddy02136/Agario/README.md

 ### Running the documentation server

-1. Navigate to the `doc/` directory:
+1. Navigate to the `docs/` directory:
     ```bash
-    cd doc
+    cd docs
     ```
 2. Start the documentation server:
     ```bash